Can You Monetize AI Voice on YouTube in 2026? Yes—With These Rules

 AI narration does not automatically block YouTube monetization.
 The safer pattern is original script, original editing, licensed synthetic voice, and meaningful human selection.
 The risky pattern is mass-produced repetitive video with little original value or a voice clone that imitates a real person without permission.

 A synthetic narrator over your own research, editing, screenshots, commentary, or original visuals is different from low-effort republishing.
-YouTube evaluates the whole video, not just the audio engine.
+YouTube evaluates the whole video, not just the audio engine — and its policy page now states the affirmative test in its own words: AI tools are permitted, but "the final product must still demonstrate your creative vision and provide educational or entertainment value".

 The voice tool license is separate from YouTube policy.
 Even if YouTube accepts a video, you still need rights from the voice generator plan you used.